SagevdBrand/Master-thesis/README.md

 ```
 .
-├── .gitignore              <- Files that are not taken into account when commiting (RO)
-├── CITATION.md             <- How to cite my work (RO)
-├── LICENSE.md              <- License for my project (RO)
-├── README.md               <- The document you are reading right now (RO)
-├── requirements.txt        <- Which packages are needed to run the scripts?
-(RO)
 ├── config                  <- Configuration files (HW)
 ├── data                    <- All project data, ignored by git
 │   └── simulation settings <- The simulation studies as defined in the thesis (RO)